Qiskit/qiskit/docs/getting_started.rst

     version of Python and set of libraries.
 Open a terminal window in the directory where you want to work.

-    It is preferred that you use Anaconda prompt installed with the Anaconda.
+    It is preferred that you use the Anaconda prompt installed with Anaconda.
     All you have to do is create a virtual environment inside Anaconda and activate the environment.
-    These commands can be run in Anaconda prompt irrespective of Windows or Linux machine.
+    These commands can be run in the Anaconda prompt irrespective of Windows or Linux machine.

     Create a minimal environment with only Python installed in it.